Ain’t No Mountain High Enough Chords | Marvin Gaye/Tammi Terrell Guitar Lesson

 Written by songwriters Ashford & Simpson, Ain’t No Mountain High Enough was initially a song Dusty Springfield wanted to record.

-Three years later, Diana Ross recorded her version, which actually climbed higher in the charts than Marvin Gaye’s version.
+Three years later, Diana Ross recorded her version, which climbed higher in the charts than Marvin Gaye’s version.

 However, it is Marvin and Tammi’s version that has stood the test of time and made it onto every Motown band’s set list since.